zepx/pytorch-weight-prune/README.md

+# Repository Features

+The goal of this repository is to apply Pruning for AlexNet and potentially, future models.
+At present, the original implementation does not work with multiple-gpu, which has been fixed in this repository.

 # Neural Network Pruning PyTorch Implementation

-Luyu Wang & Gavin Ding
+Original Authors: Luyu Wang & Gavin Ding

 Borealis AI